pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 A successful Pega deployment immediately returns details that show progress for your `mypega-gke-demo` deployment.

 17. Refresh the Kubernetes dashboard you opened in step 8.
-If you closed the dashboard, open a new command prompt and relaunch the browser as directed in Step 10.
+If you closed the dashboard, open a new command prompt and relaunch the web browser as directed in Step 10.

 18. In the dashboard, use the **Namespace** pulldown to change the view to `mypega-gke-demo` and click on the **Pods** view.
 Initially, some pods will have a red status, which means they are initializing: